4 Easy Tips For Taking Kids Turkey Hunting

 When it comes to bringing kids out hunting, going after turkeys is one of my favorite places to begin.
 Turkey hunting is an interactive experience and lends itself well to hunting with kids.

-First, I like to start by hunting out of a blind.
+Tip 1: Start by hunting out of a blind.
 This helps with the early mornings and allows them to lay on the ground and take a nap until the action heats up.
 A few things to keep in mind is mornings can be pretty chilly.
 Make sure they’re bundled up enough with layers so they can be comfortable.
 Nobody likes to be cold and it’s all about making this a fun experience.

 Recently, I had the privilege of taking a bunch of different people out into the field for their first turkeys.
 First up was Cpl.
 Jared Smith, USMC from “Wishes For Warriors” for his very first turkey in Kansas.
 We actually went spoonbill fishing before this hunt and this turned out to be the icing on the cake.
 It wasn’t just a fun experience; it was a new friendship that was made all because of the outdoors.
 Next was my good friend Ben Bearshield’s son Noah on a youth day hunt in Illinois.
 We let Noah practice calling, eat snacks, put the decoys out and after all his hard work he finally got a big gobbler to come in on the last day.
 Turkey hunting in Illinois ends every day at 1pm, so we also got to do a little fishing each afternoon which made things even better.
 After all these great experiences I was also lucky enough to take several beautiful turkeys this season and most importantly capture some incredible footage along the way highlighting all the fun we had together.